peter-akhigbe/todo-list-project/README.md

 ### Usage

-To run the project, execute the following command: nmp start
+To run the project, execute the following command: npm start

 ### Run tests